cosmos/sdk-tutorials/voter/index.md

 Starport has generated a basic front-end for our application.
 For convenience [Vue.js](https://vuejs.org) framework is used with [Vuex](https://vuex.vuejs.org/) for state management, but since all features of our application are exposed through an HTTP API, clients can be built using any language or framework.

-We'll be mostly interested in `vue/src/views` directory, which contains page templates of our app, `vue/src/store/index.js` handles sending transactions and receiving data from our blockchain and `vue/src/components` directory, which contains components, like buttons and forms.
+We'll be mostly interested in `vue/src/views` directory, which contains page templates of our app, `vue/src/store/index.js` handles sending transactions and receiving data from our blockchain and [`@tendermint/vue`](https://github.com/tendermint/vue/) directory, which contains components, like buttons and forms.

-Inside `vue/src/store/index.js` we import [CosmJS](https://github.com/cosmwasm/cosmjs), a library for handling wallets, creating, signing and broadcasting transactions and define a Vuex store.
+Inside `vue/src/store/index.js` we import [@tendermint/vue/src/store/cosmos](https://github.com/tendermint/vue/blob/develop/src/store/cosmos.js) which uses [CosmJS](https://github.com/cosmwasm/cosmjs), a library for handling wallets, creating, signing and broadcasting transactions and define a Vuex store.
 We'll use `entitySubmit` function for sending data to our blockchain (like a JSON representing a newly created poll), `entityFetch` for requesting a list of polls and `accountUpdate` to fetch information about our token balance.

 ### `vue/src/views/Index.vue`